This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 update_state, time travel, or resumable execution.

-The demo repo keeps the default examples simpler because these graphs do not
+The demo repo keeps the default examples simpler because these graphs don’t

 use checkpoint persistence.
 The tests still build fresh graph instances inside